arpitsharma1/arpitsharma1/README.md

 ### Hello, I'm Arpit Sharma 👋

-- 🔭 I’m currently working as a Senior Tech Recruiter at Amazon
+- 🔭 I’m currently working as a Tech Recruiter at Unlimint
-- 🌱 I’m currently learning more of Recruitement everyday
+- 🌱 Have experience in hiring teams building pipelines of candidates for various geographies such as India, Canada and North America.
+Previously worked with Amazon, Epsilon and IRIS Software as an end-to-end recruiter.
 - 👯 I’m looking to collaborate on any social platform for technology hiring
 - 🤔 I’m looking to help good developer/ engineer/ programmer to get their dream job
 - 💬 Ask me about any new opportunities/ Job